redbadger/pride-london-app/README.md

 * Make sure you have Java 8 installed (Java 9 won't work).
 You can point `JAVA_HOME` to the embedded JDK from Android Studio to make sure you have JDK version, which works with Android.
 * In Android Studio "Open an existing Android project" and select the `./android` folder in this repository.
   * This will automatically try to build the project.
 You will see the Gradle process running.
   * When dependencies are missing (e.g. SDK Platform or build tools), it will error and show a link to install them (e.g. "Install Build Tool XX.X.X and sync project").
 Click on the link to resolve.
+This may happen a few times until you get a BUILD SUCCESSFUL in the 'Messages' tab
   * It will also automatically create the file `./android/local.properties` with a prop `sdk.dir=<path to your android sdk>`, which is required for the build.
   * Create an emulator.
-Click on the AVD Manager icon in the toolbar (this will appear when the project compiled correctly).
+Click on the Android Virtual Device Manager icon (4th from the far right) in the toolbar (this will appear when the project compiled correctly).
 Create a new AVD.
+  * choose any device you want
+  * select a system image - choose one in the list recommended and click on the download link next to the image name.
+It will automatically start downloading
+  * click next through to finish.
+Then start your virtual device by clicking the green play button under actions.
+You should see the emulator pop up.
+You can now close Android Studio
-* Add `<path to your android adk>/platform-tools` to your `PATH`.
+* Add `<path to your android sdk>/platform-tools` to your `PATH`.
 This is required because React Native will run `adb`.

 * `yarn run-android`